Our specialist recruiter for Consultants in New Zealand, Caroline O'Hagan, provides insight into making the move to NZ in 2021/2022.

 Once lodged, a Locum Tenens application takes 20 working days to process, if fully complete.

-The whole process for this pathway tends to take approx 3-4 months once a job offer has been accepted.
+The whole paperwork process for this pathway tends to take approx 3-4 months, but we currently advise allowing 4-6 months once a job offer has been accepted, to take into account the additional time to secure a managed isolation place (quarantine) which is a requirement when entering NZ currently.
 Our Head Medical NZ team can assist with the paperwork.

-Our specialist recruiter Caroline O’Hagan is based in New Zealand, while Chrystel Cruikshank, our Senior Registration Adviser is based in our Scotland office in the UK.
+Our specialist recruiter Caroline O’Hagan is based in New Zealand, while Eilidh Angus, our Senior Registration Adviser is based in our Scotland office in the UK.
 This is ideal for you as the doctor when liaising with our NZ clients and the Medical Council of New Zealand.

 Email firstname.lastname@example.org with a copy of your CV and we can explore your options together.